Victorian Floral Designing of the Past!

-Join this channel to get access to perks: https://www.youtube.com/channel/UC40DcEEoRls0xQ-UCJL5twg/join
+Join this channel to support me and get special access to perks: https://www.youtube.com/channel/UC40DcEEoRls0xQ-UCJL5twg/join

 Where do I find my inspiration?
 History.
 I remember as a child being told that to know one’s history is to know one’s future.
 It took years to fully understand what that actually meant, but whenever I am stuck and unsure, I walk back in time and I’m constantly amazed.
 We might think we are clever but each generation through the times has contributed to where we are now.
 When I was learning about the things I love, I didn’t have instant access to GOOGLE, mine had to be found in encyclopaedias or book lined shelves called 'the library'!